amp-labs/docs/v1.0/embeddable-ui-components.md

 function App() {
   return (
-    // Wrap your app with AmpersandProvider.
+    // Wrap all your components inside AmpersandProvider.
+    // You can either do this at the App level, or further down in the component tree.
     <AmpersandProvider options={options}>
-        // Rest of your app
+        // You can use any of the Ampersand components here.
         ...
     </AmpersandProvider>
   )